fkariminejadasl/ml-notebooks/docs/tasks.md

 #### LLM (Large Language Models)

-- Find open-source models: [LLM Arena](https://arena.lmsys.org) from LMSYS shows the current top LLMs.
+- Find open-source models: [LLM Arena](https://lmarena.ai) LMArena formerly LMSYS shows the current top LLMs.
 You can see which models are open-source or proprietary.

 ### Text-to-Speech and Speech-to-Text